Integrating CKEditor 5 with Angular from CDN

 It is fired with an object containing the editor and the CKEditor 5 focus event data.

 Fired when the editor crashes.
-Once the editor is crashed, the internal watchdog mechanism restarts the editor and fires the ready event.
+Once the editor has crashed, the internal watchdog mechanism restarts the editor and fires the ready event.

 Prior to ckeditor5-angular v7.0.1, this event was not fired for crashes during the editor initialization.